tri-white/LCMod-sellYourStuff/README.md

   + items are sold for **50%** of their price, including discounts

 ### Warning
 This mod is not fully tested.
-I appreciate any help - [Github Repository](https://github.com/tri-white/LCMod-SellYourStuff)
+I appreciate any help

 ### Noticed issues
 - Sometimes you can't scan items when they're outside of the ship